j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

 ## Putting it all together
-The last thing we need to do making our new dataclass functionality easy.
+The last thing we need to do is to make our new data class functionality easy to use.
 We can do this by creating a decorator function that dynamically adds the `__init__` and `__repr__` to a class definition.
-In Python, you can create class decorator by creating a function that takes as input a class type and return a (new) class type.
+In Python, you can create a class decorator by creating a function that takes as input a class type and return a (new) class type.
 We can implement this as follows:

 ```python
 from typing import Any, Type, TypeVar